DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145711282-fad45aea-f0c3-41d7-ad39-67ae52c12cd7.png)

-- You can create a presigned URL for an object you have do not have access to.
+- You can still create a presigned URL for an object you have do not have access to (not prevented from doing so).
 The object will not allow access because you do not have access.
-- When using the URL the permission that you have access to, matches the identity that generated it at the moment the item is being accessed.
+- When using the URL the permission that you have access to, matches the identity permissions that generated it at the moment the item is being accessed (not at the time it was generated).
 If you as the creator lose access, then the user of the presigned url immediately loses access as well.
 - If you get an access deny it means the ID never had access, or lost it.
 - Don't generate presigned URLs with an IAM role.